-One of the problems with mental health illness is that not all people can identify that they suffer from them and many more do not dare ask for help for fear of what they will say and of social stigma.
+One of the problems with mental health illness is that not all people can identify that they suffer from them, and many more do not dare ask for help for fear of what they will say and social stigma.

-To break this vicious circle in which the subject is not discussed out of fear, then the problem is not recognized and help is not asked, with which the disease increases and people feel worse.
+To break this vicious circle in which the subject is not discussed out of fear, the problem is not recognized, and help is not asked, with which the disease increases and people feel worse.

 We need to remove the fear of talking about illness and mental health.

-If a person feels that they are not emotionally well, that they have had exaggerated reactions at different times, if they notice that their behavior has changed, if they feel nervous, fearful, difficult to sleep, anxious about the future, more sensitive and irritable then it is usually good to consult with a psychologist or psychiatrist about your situation to see how they can help you.
-This does not mean that he will have a problem with his personality or with her way of being, nor will it mean that he is bad in the head, he is only going through a particular moment in which external support can be of great help.
+If a person feels that they are not emotionally well, that they have had exaggerated reactions at different times if they notice that their behavior has changed if they feel nervous, fearful, difficult to sleep, anxious about the future, more sensitive, and irritable then it is usually good to consult with a psychologist or psychiatrist about your situation to see how they can help you.
+This does not mean that he will have a problem with his personality or way of being, nor will it mean that he is terrible in the head; he is only going through a particular moment in which external support can be of great help.

-The best thing that can happen to you is that you find someone to whom you can explain your emotions and your fears, and open listening that will surely make you feel better, and perhaps you will also receive some advice to improve certain lifestyle habits that will help you get through the moment.
+The best thing that can happen to you is that you find someone to whom you can explain your emotions and your fears, and open listening that will surely make you feel better.
+Perhaps you will also receive some advice to improve certain lifestyle habits to help you get through the moment.

 1) Say what you want

-Express what you want clearly, without thinking about it, with affection and respect: «I would appreciate it if you can help me with my work», «it would make me very happy if you call me», «I want a hug»,
+Express what you want, without thinking about it, with affection and respect: «I would appreciate it if you could help me with my work,» «it would make me very happy if you call me,» «I want a hug,»

 2) Say it with confidence

-Realize how important someone else’s help is to you.
+Realize how vital someone else’s help is to you.
 Connect with the emotion of your desire, and with that conviction, and prior gratitude, express it with confidence and respect.
 Believe in yourself and that you deserve it.
-And say it in the same way, also with gratitude, respect and love, for yourself and for the other person.
+And say it in the same way, with gratitude, respect, and love, for yourself and the other person.

 Trust that the other person will be honest and sincere.
-Do not judge them, and accept her right and decision, to say yes, and also to say no.
+Do not judge them; accept her right and decision, say yes, and say no.